sts10/recall_old/README.md

-# Recall
+# Recall v.
+0.1.0
-### A command line interface that searches for previous examples of Ruby code based on user's query and present results in default Ruby editor.
+#### A command line interface that searches for previous examples of Ruby code based on user's query and present results in default Ruby editor.

 ## Installation